 It’s strange because his drawing classes are very popular plus they have ‘drawing’ as a keyword in the titles.

-What are Skillshare Classes Like?
+What Are Skillshare Classes Like?

-While some Skillshare classes are better than others, the platform does offer a lot of value for its users.
+While some Skillshare classes are better than others, the online platform does offer a lot of value for its users.
 With the introduction of ‘Skillshare Original’ classes, the standard of teaching has improved.

 Does it matter?
 Not really.

-You can filter out the wannabes easily and you’ll still find interesting classes.
+You can filter out the wannabes easily and you’ll still find interesting online classes.
 The membership gives you access to every course and the best teachers rise to the top.

 How Much Does Skillshare Cost?